alvin4032/progate.github.io/README.md

 # progate.github.io
-This is a reporsitory to save code from Progate Workshop web development using html and css
+This is a reporsitory to save code from Progate Workshop.
+Any kind of lessons i put here